Membership Surveys: 7 Questions with Ruth Bernstein

 2. How are the surveys conducted?
 Are they all done by phone or is there an online component to them?

-Your organization’s makeup and available contact information for its members is key to determining the best way to conduct the research.
+Your organization’s makeup and available contact information for its members is key to determining the best way to conduct membership survey research.
 If you have a solid contact list of your members with email addresses, it could be a completely email-to-web survey.
 If you have limited available contact information or a particularly digital-averse membership, phone might be better.
 If you have mobile numbers, we can send a text that includes a survey link.
 We’ve worked with organizations where postal mail is the best way to reach their members.

 3. What information can you learn from a membership survey that an organization may not be able to learn otherwise?

 The best membership surveys are meant to be representative of your membership as a whole—that is, the survey is conducted in proportion to the make-up of your membership.
 Particularly when it comes to complaints.
 It’s often the case that the squeakiest wheel gets the grease, even if it’s about something that is not necessarily a concern of the larger group.
 Membership surveys allow you to assess your membership’s opinions and beliefs (and concerns!) in a more objective way so your leadership can make informed decisions.
-By bringing in a third party to conduct the research and ensure confidentiality of responses, you can also get more honest feedback than you’re likely to get through other channels.
+By bringing in a third party to conduct the research and ensure the confidentiality of responses, you can also get more honest feedback than you’re likely to get through other channels.

 4. What are the costs of doing a membership survey?

-There are many factors that influence the cost of a membership survey, so the spectrum of costs can vary widely.
+Many factors influence the cost of a membership survey, so the spectrum of costs can vary widely.
 Some things that influence the cost of doing the survey are the quality of the contact information you have available for your members, the methods by which you choose to conduct the survey, the length of the survey, the languages needed, and the number of responses desired.
 Your budget for research is of course a big factor, too, but there are ways to get creative and still be able to do quality research while working within budget constraints.

 5. What are some of the things that organizations should think about before conducting a membership survey?